contactlab/contacthub-sdk-dotnet/README.md

 List<Customer> customers = pagedCustomers._embedded.customers;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the call is correct, pageIsValid return *true*.
+If the call is correct, `pageIsValid` returns `true`.

 <a name="7Addcustomer"/>
 ### 7. Add customer

-To complete your first application, add a *customer* to Contacthub node.
+To complete your first application, add a *customer* to the Contacthub node:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
 PostCustomer newCustomer = new PostCustomer()